 Founders: Amir Nathoo, Mikhail Seregine, Nick Grandy

 Outschool introduces children to an easy-to-use internet platform to foster a passion for learning from an early age.
 Students between the ages of 3 and 18 can choose from a wide variety of courses offered by the company.
-The company ensures that students receive the time and attention necessary to learn the content by making them participate in small group and one-on-one sessions.
+The company ensures that students receive the time and attention necessary to learn the content by making them participate in small groups and one-on-one sessions.

 USP: The company offers a marketplace for kids’ live online classes.
 The video chat group classes are held on the company’s online learning platform and are made available through a marketplace.

-Website: https://tutorme.com/
+Website: https://www.peardeck.com/products/pear-deck-tutor

 Founded in: 2015

-Founders: Alex Convery, Ari Stiegler, Myles Hunter, Rob Sciama, Victor Kotseruba, William O’Brien
+Original Founders: Alex Convery, Ari Stiegler, Myles Hunter, Rob Sciama, Victor Kotseruba, William O’Brien

-6. Udacity
+5. Udacity

 Website: https://www.udacity.com/